Light brown puppy with large ears mid-jump over muddy ground with green grass in the background.

 • Emotional stability

-Large breeds may not emotionally mature until 18–24 months.
+Large breeds develop over a longer period of time and may not emotionally mature until 18–24 months.

 Regression Phases